wrmoore/React_Spring_Project/java-spring-express-refactor.md

 # Adapt a Pet!

 We at Launch Academy are big fans of pets.
 There are many pets out there looking for a home.
 Your challenge is to build an app that allows good pets to find their ultimate destination!
 Wait... does this seem familiar?
 It should!
-This challenge will serve as an assessment of what you've learned throughout the program, with an emphasis on Spring.
-You will be taking your work from the Week 9 group project and refactoring the Express backend to run on Spring!
+This challenge will serve as an assessment of what you've learned throughout the program, with an emphasis on com.launchacademy.expressspringrefactor.Main.
+You will be taking your work from the Week 9 group project and refactoring the Express backend to run on com.launchacademy.expressspringrefactor.Main!
 To get started find the git URL in your group project, copy it, and in your challenges folder

 ```no-highlight
 dropdb adopt_a_pet && createdb adopt_a_pet